- 1 Advantages over Urine MC+S

 Advantages over Urine MC+S

 Urine Microscopy, Culture and Sensitivities (MC+S) is the ideal urine test.
 But it requires sending a sample to the lab, and culture results can take several days.
-Urine dipstick on the other hand is:
+Urine dipstick testing on the other hand is:

 - Not precise